mwiet/kids_sbi/README.md

 ```
 This creates a `kcap_glass_env` environment that should have all the necessary dependencies.
 Activate the environment with `source activate kcap_glass_env`.
 NOTE: GLASS requires python >= 3.9

 We need to install CAMB because we use the new python interface for it.
 If `kcap` is to be used on a local machine, `pip install camb` is all there is to do.
-On a heterogenous cluster like `cuillin`, we need to build CAMB ourselves, however.
+On a heterogenous cluster like `splinter` or `cuillin`, we need to build CAMB ourselves, however.
 To do so, run
 ```
 git clone --recursive git@github.com:cmbant/CAMB.git cd CAMB